Summary

 This August was hot with fifteen days of highs above 85; and busy, with a move.
 While I love this project, sometimes it is a chore.
 So in August, I’ve been slightly more relaxed about running with friends or just for an adventure, without regard to the streets I’ve covered.
 I’m keeping my knee problems at bay with a combination of new pair of shoes and using KT tape.
 (I’m back in a new pair of Altra Escalante 1.5’s.)

-As of end of July 2020 As of end of August 2020
+As of end of July 2020

 I’ve made large strides of progress in the South Hills, including Beltzhoover and Carrick, and continue to fill in the gaps in the North and West sections of Pittsburgh.
 August’s 97 miles was considerably more than July, and doubled my elevation, increasing it to 11,189 feet.
 Of the seventeen runs I recorded in August, fifteen covered new streets.